mkmark/x4-notes/README.md

 ### drop collector

 Large ships collect drops with very slow drones, which is not an option.
 No ship can promise survivability near a Xenon gate, especially a S/M one.
-It requires to be fast (cruising speed) enough to be able to flee, and tanky enough before it managed to get away.
+It requires to be fast (cruising speed) enough to be able to flee, and tanky enough before it manages to get away.

 - Katana
   - exceptional mod: Nanotube